Linkage principle for small quantum groups: Introduction

 \subsection{Acknowledgments}

 I am very grateful to Nicolas Andruskiewitsch, for motivating me to study the representations of Hopf algebras since my PhD, to Ivan Angiono, for patiently answering all my questions about Nichols algebras of diagonal type, and to Simon Riche, for teaching me so much about representation theory.
 I also thank them for the fruitful discussions.
+I thank the anonymous referee for their careful reading and valuable comments